 One of the hardest stages in the relationship cycle is moving on.
 Many of us ask the question, "Why am I still thinking about my ex?"
 We've all suffered through nights when we couldn't sleep because thoughts about the ex just wouldn't quit.
 That's normal.
 Here are 4 reasons why we continue to think about the past:

 When there's no closure, one of the parties can't stop thinking about the partner who left him or her.
 Regardless of gender, the one that gets left behind without knowing the reason why will be tormented mentally.
 5 Facts That Prove Men Aren't All Commitment-Phobes

 Another reason why I kept on thinking about my ex was because of guilt.
 Although I didn't do anything really bad during the relationship, I felt guilty about how my ex took the separation.
 It's somehow a burden to know that someone's life got messed up because of a breakup.

 Then there are those should-haves and could-haves.
 I thought about my ex at times because I felt like the relationship could have gone further if I had done things differntly.
 And, of course, there were also things I realized were important enough to save what we had, but none of us did anyway.
-The Sex & Run: How To Avoid Being His One Night Stand
+The ONE Thing You Can Do To Avoid Becoming His One-Night Stand